Bourbon vs Rye Whiskey: What's the Difference?

 Bourbon’s Sweet and Smooth Character

 Bourbon is known for its sweet, caramel-like notes, often with hints of vanilla, oak, and even fruit.
-This smooth, approachable character makes bourbon a popular choice for sipping or mixing in classic cocktails.
+This smooth, approachable character makes bourbon a popular choice for sipping neat or mixing in classic cocktails.
+The well-aged nature and carefully distilled process create a delightful balance of sweetness and complexity.

 Rye Whiskey’s Spicy and Complex Flavors

-Rye whiskey, on the other hand, is characterized by its bold, spicy flavors, with notes of black pepper, cinnamon, and even a touch of mint.
-This complex, full-bodied profile makes rye whiskey a favorite among those seeking a more assertive, sophisticated spirit.
+Rye whiskey, on the other hand, is characterized by its bold, spicy flavors, with notes of black pepper, cinnamon, and even a touch of mint or herbal dryness.
+This complex, full-bodied profile makes rye whiskey a favorite among those seeking a more assertive spirit.
+In a blind taste test, rye’s peppery kick and dry finish make it immediately distinguishable from bourbon’s sweetness — and it’s this contrast that makes the rye vs bourbon comparison so fascinating for whiskey lovers.
+Check out our rye Old Fashioned recipe to see how rye’s spice transforms a classic cocktail.

 Alcohol Content